Multi-compartment human head modeling: generating adaptive tetrahedral mesh with GPU acceleration: Materials and Methods

 \subsubsection{Source space}

-Each EEG lead field matrix was generated using the divergence conforming \cite{pursiainen2016electroencephalography} source model for a set of 10,000 source positions, uniformly distributed over the domain $\Omega$.
-In the spherical Ary model, a source triplet corresponding to the three Cartesian orientations was associated with each source position.
-In the realistic head model, the sources were otherwise composed of Cartesian triplets but normally constrained with respect to the compartment surface in the cerebral and cerebellar cortices and hippocampi, following the orientation of the neurons and neural activity in these compartments \cite{purves2019neuroscience}.
+Divergence conforming \cite{pursiainen2016electroencephalography} source model was used to generate each EEG lead field matrix with a set of 10,000 source positions distributed uniformly throughout the domain $\Omega$.
+Each source position in the spherical Ary model has a triplet source, each one corresponding to the three Cartesian orientations.
+The sources in the head model were normally constrained concerning the compartment surface following the orientation of the neurons and neural activity \cite{purves2019neuroscience}.

-\subsection{Somatosensory evoked potential data}
+\subsubsection{Somatosensory evoked potential data}

-The package \cite{piastra_maria_carla_2020_3888381} includes a 74-channel EEG measurement dataset from a somatosensory evoked potential (SEP) experiment, where the median nerve of the right wrist was stimulated via monophasic square-wave electrical pulses with 0.5 millisecond duration.
-The SEPs revealed by these measurements have been investigated in \cite{rezaei2021reconstructing}, suggesting that the originators of both sub-cortical and cortical early responses can be approximately localized using non-invasive data.
-In this study, we approximate the originators of the P14/N14 and P22/N22 (14 and 22 millisecond post-stimulus, respectively) peaks using via sLORETA/GMM reconstructions and lead field matrices obtained with different FE meshes.
-The first one of these peaks is originated in the medial lemniscus of the brain stem above the cuneate nucleus \citep{noel1996origin,buchner1995somatotopy, mauguiere1983neural,urasaki1990origin,passmore2014origin}, while the second one is originated in two locations: a cortical originator has been observed in the crown of either the first pre- or post-central gyrus \citep{buchner1994source,allison1991cortical, fuchs1998improving}, and a sub-cortical one in thalamus \cite{papadelis2011ba3b}.
+The data package used in this study includes a 74-channel EEG measurement dataset from a somatosensory evoked potential (SEP) experiment.
+This experiment consisted of stimulating the median nerve of the right wrist using monophasic square-wave electrical pulses with 0.5-millisecond duration \cite{piastra_maria_carla_2020_3888381}.
+The analyzed SEPs in these measurements indicated that, through non-invasive stimulation methods, one can approximately localize the originators of both sub-cortical and cortical early responses \cite{rezaei2021reconstructing}.
+Using this data package, we approximate the originators of the P14/N14 and P22/N22 (14 and 22-millisecond post-stimulus, respectively) peaks using sLORETA/GMM reconstructions and lead field matrices obtained with different FE meshes.
+The first one of these peaks originated in the medial lemniscus of the brain stem above the cuneate nucleus \citep{noel1996origin, buchner1995somatotopy, mauguiere1983neural, urasaki1990origin, passmore2014origin}.
+The second one originated in two locations: a cortical originator has been observed in the crown of either the first pre-or post-central gyrus \citep{buchner1994source, allison1991cortical, fuchs1998improving}, and a sub-cortical one in the thalamus \cite{papadelis2011ba3b}.

-\subsection{Analysis of FE mesh quality}
+\subsubsection{Analysis of FE mesh quality}

-The accuracy of each mesh was evaluated by measuring the distance between the surface of the grey matter compartment and the actual tissue boundary of the segmentation.
-The element condition distribution was evaluated for each mesh.
-In addition, an overall analysis of the meshing outcome was performed visually.
+We define mesh accuracy by measuring the distance between the surface of the grey matter compartment and the actual tissue boundary of the segmentation.
+We also measure the element condition distribution and provide a visual interpretation of the meshes described.